unslothai/unsloth/README.md

 2. Windows is not supported as of yet - we rely on Xformers and Triton support, so until both packages support Windows officially, Unsloth will then support Windows.

 <img src="./images/unsloth loading page render.png" width="300" />

+3. If it doesn't install - maybe try updating `pip`.